0xPolygon/polygon-docs/docs/cdk/concepts/blocks.md

 # Batches, Blocks, and Transactions

-To understand how transactions are handled on L2s built with the CDK, there are four key concepts to understand:
+To understand how transactions are handled on L2s built with the CDK, there are three key concepts to understand:

 - **Transaction**: Signed instruction to perform an action on the blockchain.
 - **Block**: A group of transactions and a hash of the previous block in the chain.
 - **Batch**: A group of many transactions from multiple blocks.

-To best understand how these concepts relate to each other, on this page, we will follow a real transaction from the Polygon zkEVM to see how it first gets included in a block on the L2, then in a batch, and finally, a sequence that is sent to Ethereum.
+To best understand how these concepts relate to each other, on this page, we will follow a real transaction from the Polygon zkEVM to track how it first gets included in a block on the L2, then in a batch, and finally, a sequence that is sent to Ethereum.

 ![Batches, blocks, transactions](../../img/cdk/sequence-batch-block-transaction.png)